ethyca/fides/docs/fides/docs/language/taxonomy/data_subjects.md

 **fides_key**<span class="required"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_constrained string_

 A string token of your own invention that uniquely identifies this Data Subject.
 It's your responsibility to ensure that the value is unique across all of your Data Subject objects.
-The value should only contain alphanumeric characters and underscores (`[A-Za-z0-9_.-]`).
+The value can only contain alphanumeric characters, hyphens, periods and underscores (`[A-Za-z0-9_.-]`).

 **name**<span class="spacer"/>_string_